claireloconnell/claireloconnell.github.io/_pages/about.md

 About me
 ======

-I joined the [Hobson Lab](http://hobsonresearch.com/) at the University of Cincinnati in the fall of 2020 to explore how monk parakeets form and recover affiliative or friendly relationships and identify how individuals may benefit them.
+I joined the [Hobson Lab](http://hobsonresearch.com/) at the University of Cincinnati in the fall of 2020 to explore how monk parakeets form and recover affiliative (friendly) relationships and to identify how individuals may benefit from maintaining bonds.

 <figure>
   <img src="https://github.com/claireloconnell/claireloconnell.github.io/assets/78130420/30ca2c3d-011d-4133-8455-9a2d3d06cc74"